jguadagno/jguadagno.github.io/_posts/2012/2012-04-09-motivation.md

 Motivation can be a powerful driver to move you forward in your life, goals and/or projects.
 For the last few months I have been haphazardly trying to lose some weight, and by haphazardly I mean, that the intent was there just not a lot of motivation.

 That changed two weeks ago at DevConnections when I had two friends of mine comment on my clothing and overall appearance.
 One said to my wife, admittedly jokingly, _How can you go out with this guy looking like this when you are so beautiful_ (paraphrasing a bit)?
-And another making comment while I was working the INETA booth commenting on my attire and general appearance stating (paraphrasing again), _How can you represent INETA looking like that?_ Based on the other comments from that person made thought out the day al,l I heard was _You look like a fat slob!_ And after looking at myself and hearing what some friends were saying to me, I realized that since my mother passed back in October of 09, and taking on the extra community work that I have let myself go.
+And another making comment while I was working the INETA booth commenting on my attire and general appearance stating (paraphrasing again), _How can you represent INETA looking like that?_ Based on the other comments from that person made thought out the day all I heard was _You look like a fat slob!_ And after looking at myself and hearing what some friends were saying to me, I realized that since my mother passed back in October of 09, and taking on the extra community work that I have let myself go.
 I tended to wear baggier clothes that were comfortable and I wore sneakers everywhere which was not typical of my style.

 Well DevConnections and some friends like [Elijah Manor](https://www.elijahmanor.com/){:target="_blank"}, [loosing 46 pounds](https://www.elijahmanor.com/2012/04/how-programmer-lost-46-pounds-and.html){:target="_blank"}, I am now **motivated** again.
 I am, as of this morning, 238 pounds and according to most charts and sites based on my height, I should be around 165 pounds although I would be happy with around 180 pounds.
 So that means I need to lose 58 pounds which I am capable of doing.
 In a previous lifestyle change, I lost around 75 pounds.